cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-09-17-surviving-ai-as-a-software-engineer.md

 However, when asked about creating something totally new or predicting future trends, it struggles because it can't think or imagine as humans do.
 For example, it can suggest well-known tools for building a website but can't help much with innovative ideas for a machine learning algorithm that's never been made before.
 So, in the future, being able to perform research and find solutions to new problems will be a really important skill.
-This might even lead more developers to choose research jobs over positions at big tech companies to stand out in their field.
+This might even lead more developers to choose research jobs over other positions at big tech companies to stand out in their field.

 # The unpredictable future